Keshy31/21_stones/docs/Project Overview Reinforcement Learning on Arduino for the 21 Stone Game.md

 - **Reward:** Feedback: +1 for winning, -1 for losing, 0 otherwise.
 - **Policy:** The AI's strategy, derived from the Q-table (e.g., "In state 3, always take 3").
 - **Epsilon-Greedy:** A way to balance trying new things (random actions with probability epsilon) and using what works (best Q-score).
-- **PufferLib:** A Python library that speeds up training by running many simulated games at once (parallel), like practicing 32 matches simultaneously.
-Updated to version 3.0 in 2025 with improvements for efficiency.
 - **Gymnasium (Gym):** A Python toolkit for creating simulated environments, like a virtual playground for the game.
 - **Episode:** One full game, from 21 stones to 0.
 - **Convergence:** When the Q-table stabilizes, meaning the AI has "learned" and stops changing much.